darylthetan/darylthetan/README.md

 - 👀 I’m interested in ... cybersecurity
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... https://thedaryltan.com
+- 📫 How to reach me ... me@thedaryltan.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
+I play the electriic guitar

 <!---
 darylthetan/darylthetan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.